 Home Advisor used to be Service Magic but it had a really bad reputation.
 The leads were very expensive and they were not good.
-I used there service years ago.
-The company made a big change with going with a new name.
+I used their service years ago.
+The company made a big change by going with a new name.
 I can say the best part of these reviews is that they are verified so at least you know they came from the customer.
 One thing that I think is strange look at the screenshot of home inspectors Bedford NH below.
 Why are all the reviews 5 stars?
 So nobody had a bad experience with all these companies?

 Thumbtack Home Inspector Reviews